Graphene: Pillared graphene

-Pillared graphene is a hybrid carbon, structure consisting of an oriented array of carbon nanotubes connected at each end to a sheet of graphene.
-It was first described theoretically by George Froudakis and colleagues of the University of Crete in Greece in 2008.
-Pillared graphene has not yet been synthesised in the laboratory, but it has been suggested that it may have useful electronic properties, or as a hydrogen storage material.
+Pillared graphene is a hybrid carbon structure, consisting of an oriented array of carbon nanotubes connected at each end to a sheet of graphene.
+It was first described theoretically by George Froudakis and colleagues at the University of Crete in Greece in 2008.
+Pillared graphene has not yet been synthesized in the laboratory, but it has been suggested that it may have useful electronic properties, or as a hydrogen storage material.

 Reinforced graphene

 Graphene reinforced with embedded carbon nanotube reinforcing bars ("rebar") is easier to manipulate, while improving the electrical and mechanical qualities of both materials.

-Functionalized single- or multiwalled carbon nanotubes are spin-coated on copper foils and then heated and cooled, using the nanotubes themselves as the carbon source.
+Functionalized single- or multi-walled carbon nanotubes are spin-coated on copper foils and then heated and cooled, using the nanotubes themselves as the carbon source.
 Under heating, the functional carbon groups decompose into graphene, while the nanotubes partially split and form in-plane covalent bonds with the graphene, adding strength. π–π stacking domains add more strength.
 The nanotubes can overlap, making the material a better conductor than standard CVD-grown graphene.
 The nanotubes effectively bridge the grain boundaries found in conventional graphene.
 The technique eliminates the traces of substrate on which later-separated sheets were deposited using epitaxy.

 Stacks of a few layers have been proposed as a cost-effective and physically flexible replacement for indium tin oxide (ITO) used in displays and photovoltaic cells.

-Moulded graphene
+Molded graphene

-In 2015, researchers from the University of Illinois at Urbana-Champaign (UIUC) developed a new approach for forming 3D shapes from flat, 2D sheets of graphene.
+In 2015, researchers from the University of Illinois at Urbana–Champaign (UIUC) developed a new approach for forming 3D shapes from flat, 2D sheets of graphene.
 A film of graphene that had been soaked in solvent to make it swell and become malleable was overlaid on an underlying substrate "former".
 The solvent evaporated over time, leaving behind a layer of graphene that had taken on the shape of the underlying structure.
-In this way they were able to produce a range of relatively intricate micro-structured shapes.
+In this way, they were able to produce a range of relatively intricate micro-structured shapes.
 Features vary from 3.5 to 50 μm.
 Pure graphene and gold-decorated graphene were each successfully integrated with the substrate.

+Specialized graphene configurations

 Graphene aerogel

 An aerogel made of graphene layers separated by carbon nanotubes was measured at 0.16 milligrams per cubic centimeter.
-A solution of graphene and carbon nanotubes in a mold is freeze dried to dehydrate the solution, leaving the aerogel.
+A solution of graphene and carbon nanotubes in a mold is freeze-dried to dehydrate the solution, leaving the aerogel.
 The material has superior elasticity and absorption.
 It can recover completely after more than 90% compression, and absorb up to 900 times its weight in oil, at a rate of 68.8 grams per second.